10 great wine places in and around Manchester 2026

 Address: 7 Rostron Brow, Stockport

 Housed on the first floor of a former coffee warehouse in Stockport Old Town, just outside Manchester, Where The Light Gets In is a special and unique experience.
-With only 30 seats and an intimate open plan space with the kitchen team as much part of the evening as anyone else (or lunch on Saturdays).
-As many ingredients as possible come from their farm and as such it's a set tasting menu only.
+The intimate, open plan space only has 30 seats, with the kitchen team as much part of the evening as anyone else (or lunch, on Saturdays).
+As many ingredients as possible come from their farm and, as such, they serve a set tasting menu only.
 Nature, sustainability and organic nourishment are key, with a light and hyper seasonal Nordic (or perhaps Northern?) slant.
+Down the road, you’ll find their own bakery and wine bar named Yell...

 A Manchester wine bar and bottle shop specialising in natural wine and organic food, with snacks, plates and desserts from locally sourced produce served all day and evening.
 Their ‘list’ is what’s on the shelves or via the online shop, with everything available to drink in or take home.
 Bottles range from familiar, reliable options to the more ‘weird and wonderful’.
 Eco conscious throughout, they are plastic free and working towards zero waste.
 Keep an eye out for a regular programme of events and themed tasting nights.